pranav0x0112/RISC-n-Roll/README.md

 # RISC-n-Roll
-RISC-n-Roll is a Single Cycle RISC-V Processor built from modular components for Hacknight 7.0
+RISC-n-Roll is a Single Cycle RISC-V Processor for Hacknight 7.0 built from modular components.

 ## Modules